Martin Olson: Music and songwriting

 Olson is a twice-Emmy-nominated songwriter, and an Annie-nominated songwriter, having written or co-written over three hundred and fifty songs produced for television or film.
 He has appeared as a singer on several television shows, including SpongeBob SquarePants and Phineas and Ferb.
-His satirical songs were regularly featured on many television series, including London Underground (Comedy Central), Rocko's Modern Life (Nickelodeon), Get That Puss Off Your Face (HBO), Camp Lazlo (CN), Penn and Teller's Sin City Spectacular (FX), The Twisted Tales of Felix the Cat (ABC), Phineas and Ferb and Milo Murphy's Law (both for Disney).
-Olson has written or co-written over three hundred songs for (Disney), as well as eight songs for Disney's TV film Phineas and Ferb: Across the 2nd Dimension and four songs for the Disney+ film Phineas and Ferb the Movie: Candace Against the Universe.
+His satirical songs were regularly featured on many television series, including London Underground (Comedy Central), Rocko's Modern Life (Nickelodeon), Get That Puss Off Your Face (HBO), Camp Lazlo (CN), Penn and Teller's Sin City Spectacular (FX), The Twisted Tales of Felix the Cat (CBS), Phineas and Ferb and Milo Murphy's Law (both for Disney).
+Along with over three hundred songs for Disney TV, Olson wrote eight songs for Disney's TV film Phineas and Ferb the Movie: Across the 2nd Dimension and four songs for the Disney+ film Phineas and Ferb the Movie: Candace Against the Universe.
 Olson and his friend director Bobcat Goldthwait also co-wrote the theme song for Don't Watch This Show (Cinemax).

 At Disney Studios, with songwriting partners Dan Povenmire and Swampy Marsh, Olson co-wrote songs with Bobby Lopez, co-writer of Broadway's The Book of Mormon and Disney's Frozen.
-Olson also co-wrote five songs with Povenmire and Marsh for their film Dick! the Musical.
+Olson also co-wrote five songs with Povenmire and Marsh for their film Dick!
+The Musical.
 Olson, Povenmire and Marsh also wrote a song for Disney's Milo Murphy's Law with Grammy-winning songwriter Mike Stoller, and several songs with Kate Micucci of Scrubs and Garfunkel and Oates.

-Olson has had his songs performed by a diverse list of artists, including Clay Aiken, Chaka Khan, Jack Jones, "Weird Al" Yankovic, Kenny Loggins, Kate Pierson of The B-52s, Fee Waybill of The Tubes, Michael McKean of Spinal Tap, Wayne Brady of Whose Line Is It Anyway?, Jack McBrayer of 30 Rock, Malcolm McDowell, Jaret Reddick of Bowling for Soup, Richard O'Brien of Rocky Horror Show, French Stewart, Ian McKellen, Joey Lawrence, Ashley Tisdale, Christian Slater, Sheena Easton, Carmen Carter, Jemaine Clement of Flight of the Conchords, Robbie Wyckoff, Tom Kenny of SpongeBob, Allison Janney, Big Bad Voodoo Daddy and his daughter, singer-songwriter Olivia Olson.
+Olson has had his songs performed by a diverse list of artists, including Clay Aiken, Chaka Khan, Jack Jones, "Weird Al" Yankovic, Kenny Loggins, Kate Pierson of The B-52's, Fee Waybill of The Tubes, Michael McKean of Spinal Tap, Wayne Brady of Whose Line Is It Anyway?, Jack McBrayer of 30 Rock, Malcolm McDowell, Jaret Reddick of Bowling for Soup, Richard O'Brien of The Rocky Horror Show, French Stewart, Ian McKellen, Joey Lawrence, Ashley Tisdale, Christian Slater, Sheena Easton, Carmen Carter, Jemaine Clement of Flight of the Conchords, Robbie Wyckoff, Tom Kenny of SpongeBob, Allison Janney, Big Bad Voodoo Daddy and his daughter, singer-songwriter Olivia Olson.

 Olson first collaborated with songwriter Jeff Root on four home studio albums in the 1970s.

 Olson's latest CD was written and recorded with his daughter Olivia Olson (July 2013) and called The Father-Daughter Album of Unspeakable Beauty, released at Comicon SD 2013, and their new album, Hey I'm Not Dead Yet, has a release date at Comicon NYC 2021 (delayed due to covid).